sarahkasiske/physical-computing/week1/readme.md

 ##Meet the Laundry Aid

 #####The Laundry Aid assists in all of your daily laundry needs from washing to folding.
-Simply insert your clothing, press begin and let the laundry Aid take over the rest.
+Simply insert your clothing, press scan and let the laundry Aid take over the rest.

 ##Instructions